Does intermittent fasting work for weight loss, and what should I know first?

 Some investigators hypothesize that the weight-loss efficacy of these eating plans may peak at 12 weeks.

-Fasting a certain number of hours each day or days per week might help your body burn fat.
+Fasting for a certain number of hours each day or days per week might help your body burn fat.
 After your body has gone hours without food, it exhausts its glycogen or sugar stores and starts to burn fatty acids or ketones for fuel.
 This is sometimes referred to as metabolic switching.

 Note: Teens and individuals over 70 should check with their doctor before trying intermittent fasting for weight loss.